 RBC offers a number of savings accounts, including;

-- RBC High Interest eSavings: This HISA offers a 0.05% rate which is RBC’s highest as of this writing on April 12, 2021.
+- RBC High Interest eSavings: This HISA offers a 0.05% rate which is RBC’s highest as of this update on August 15, 2021.

 - RBC Day to Day Savings: This account offers a tiered savings rate based on your balance (0.005% – 0.01%).